Lemon + Lemongrass All-Natural Deodorant

 Here's a comparison of the BAD ingredients in your old deo with the GOOD ingredients I use in this all-natural deo.

-- GOOD: Lemon Essential Oil.
+GOOD: Lemon Essential Oil. (click here for a whole blog post on its uses.)
 Totally safe fragrance!
 Also a preservative.
 It’s even an anti-microbial and purifying agent.
 I don't have enough time to sing the praises of this beautiful treasure.
 Soon I’ll have to write a post on its grease-cutting, gunk-melting, sticky-label-dissolving, odor-eliminating, air-purifying, furniture-polishing, surface-sanitizing properties for your nest.
 And yet another post for its emotion-lifting, internal cleansing, bacteria-killing properties for your bod.
 A true gift.
 And truly a de.odor.ant in and of itself.

 This is doable, right?
 You may have most of this good stuff in your pantry already, especially if you've tried the gluten-free or paleo thing.
 If not - don't worry.
 The ingredients are CHEAP in the long-run.

 I will say, I do advise that you get high-quality oils not only for their potent effects in this recipe, but especially for all the other health-related uses that I'll be sharing with you on this blog.
 Use Young Living essential oils (there are a ton of reasons as to why I buy Young Living vs. other brands that I'll write about soon) and you won’t need to use as much of them as you would for other oils!
 That's a money-saver right there.
 I had used other brands when I first started making this, but with Young Living oils I only need about 2/3 the amount of oil to get the same strength of lemony freshness.